nextstrain/ebola/phylogenetic/README.md

 ### Outbreak-specific

-This workflow produces a single analysis of the West Africa outbreak.
+This workflow produces analyses of specific ebola outbreaks.
+Configure which outbreaks in [outbreak-specific/config.yaml](./outbreak-specific/config.yaml).

 The workflow can be run from the top level pathogen repo directory:
 ```
 nextstrain build phylogenetic --snakefile outbreak-specific/Snakefile
 ```

-The resulting dataset can be viewed in a web browser:
+The resulting datasets can be viewed in a web browser:
 ```
 nextstrain view phylogenetic/outbreak-specific
 ```